Marc Taub, CPA*, is a principal in the Audit Department at MBAF. He has been with the firm since 1991 and was elected to partnership in 1996.

 - Bryant College – Bachelor of Science in Accounting

 New York City’s Commuter Benefits Law took effect on January 1, 2016.
-Under the law, for-profit and nonprofit employers with 20 or more full-time non-union employees in New York City must offer their full-time employees the opportunity to use pre-t ...Explore
+Under the law, both for-profit and non-profit employers with 20 or more full-time non-union employees in New York City must offer their full-time employees the opportunity to ...Explore

 The federal Tax Cut and Jobs Act of 2017 imposes federal Unrelated Business Income Tax (UBIT) on any amount a non-profit employer has “paid or incurred” for commuter benefits.
 This would include things such as NYC Metrocards, Buffalo NFTA ...Explore